aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 You can modify any element in the template of the common model.
 For example, you may decide to change the table formatting styles but want all the other styles of the single page to stay unchanged

-By default, **XXX** Templates\common\table.html is used, and the table has the same appearance as the table in PowerPoint.
+By default, Templates\common\table.html is used, and the table has the same appearance as the table in PowerPoint.
 Let's change the table formatting using custom CSS styles:
 ``` css
 .custom-table {
     border: 1px solid black;